You may be referred to a doctor who specializes in urinary issues (urologist).

 - Give your doctor a history of your childhood illnesses and immunizations.
-Also, be sure to let your doctor know about any recent illnesses, especially if you've had any STIs.
+Also, be sure to let your doctor know about any recent illnesses, especially STIs.

 - Make a list of all medications, vitamins or supplements that you're currently taking.

 - Write down questions to ask your doctor.

 Preparing questions ahead of time will help you make the most of your time with your doctor.
 List your questions from most important to least important.
 For orchitis, some basic questions to ask your doctor include: